RockyWang0521/EasyCore.Agent/README.en.md

 ### ❓ Q1: Why do I get the error `ApiKey/BaseUrl/Model is not configured`?

 Make sure the configuration values are not empty and do not contain invisible characters, such as full-width spaces or line breaks.

+> If `ApiKey` is not explicitly configured, the SDK reads it from the environment variable specified by `EnvName`.

 ### ❓ Q2: Why is my tool not called?